ZhongQiyu/blink-detector/README.md

 ## Homework (12/23/2023; We would tackle them at the same time!):
 1. In System.py, merge the contents with your NEW System.py.
 Basically, merge two files to be one.
 Do we need re-naming?
 2. Refactor our current working directory (hs_project).
+- What files can be deleted?
+Warning: Before ANY kinds of deletion, what would we better do?
-What files can be consolidated into one folder?
+- What files can be consolidated into one folder?
+What about the ones to generate?
+Hint: Modularity sounds a good plan.
-3. In NEW System.py (rename it as if you are working on the final project!), implement:
+5. In NEW System.py (rename it as if you are working on the final project!), implement:
 - A better video-capture layout.
 Hint: Change the arrangement of the elements.
 What can it be?
 Refer to HTML-CSS5 APIs if you need to.
 - A GUI feature that allows overlapping zones the real-time video capture in the background and the other statistics that we have had.
 - An AI feature that traces the count of times where the eye(s) blink(s).
 Hint: How can we anchor the eyes?
 Refer to the OpenCV API if you want to.